Strace: History

 Later, Branko Lankester ported this version to Linux, releasing his version in November 1992 with the second release following in 1993.
 Richard Sladkey combined these separate versions of strace in 1993, and ported the program to SVR4 and Solaris in 1994, resulting in strace 3.0 that was announced in comp.sources.misc in mid-1994.

 Beginning in 1996, strace was maintained by Wichert Akkerman.
 During his tenure, strace development migrated to CVS; ports to FreeBSD and many architectures on Linux (including ARM, IA-64, MIPS, PA-RISC, PowerPC, s390, SPARC) were introduced.
 In 2002, the burden of strace maintainership was transferred to Roland McGrath.
 Since then, strace gained support for several new Linux architectures (AMD64, s390x, SuperH), bi-architecture support for some of them, and received numerous additions and improvements in syscalls decoders on Linux; strace development migrated to git during that period.
 Since 2009, strace is actively maintained by Dmitry Levin. strace gained support for AArch64, ARC, AVR32, Blackfin, Meta, Nios II, OpenSISC 1000, RISC-V, Tile/TileGx, Xtensa architectures since that time.

 The last version of strace that had some (evidently dead) code for non-Linux operating systems was 4.6, released in March 2011.
-In strace version 4.7, released in May 2012, all non-Linux code had been removed; since strace 4.13, the project follows Linux kernel's release schedule, and with the version 5.0, it follows Linux's versioning scheme as well.
+In strace version 4.7, released in May 2012, all non-Linux code had been removed; since strace 4.13, the project follows Linux kernel's release schedule, and as of version 5.0, it follows Linux's versioning scheme as well.

 In 2012 strace also gained support for path tracing and file descriptor path decoding.
 In August 2014, strace 4.9 was released, where support for stack traces printing was added.
 In December 2016, syscall fault injection feature was implemented.